fcostajr/fcostajr.github.io/_news/en-us/announcement_2.md

 ---

 My FNRS project was accepted!
-I'm soon gonna be joining the Mathematics Department of the Université de Mons, and for :sparkles: three freaking years!!! ✨ Excited to start working with Quentin Menet and Karl Grosse-Erdmann.
+I'm soon gonna be joining the Mathematics Department of the Université de Mons, and for :sparkles: <b>three freaking years!!!</b> ✨ Excited to start working with Quentin Menet and Karl Grosse-Erdmann.